 There is limited research available on falls in younger age groups, however, the impact of falls on younger people can be significant in terms of long-term disability.
 Falls are seen as a major public health problem and it is essential that as healthcare professionals we uphold our duty of care to ensure that all of our patients are safe by understanding the risks associated with falls.

 Provide falls risk education relevant to high-risk groups to enable health professionals to consider falls prevention holistically.

-- Apply age-appropriate assessment and screening tools to your practice so that the risk of harm from falls in younger people are reduced
+- Apply appropriate assessment and screening tools to your practice to help reduce harm from falls in at-risk groups.

-- Identify age-specific and environmental falls risk factors to better implement preventative strategies for children and younger adults
+- Identify falls risk factors to improve the implementation of preventative strategies when caring for high-risk individuals.